Settle in to solve The Mystery of the Haunted Trivia Roundup Mansion on Haunted Swamp Island…

-1. In a roundup past, I touched on how the Hardy Boys books were written by a series of ghostwriters as part of the “Stratemeyer Syndicate.”
+1. I read once that the Hardy Boys books were written by ghostwriters as part of what’s called the “Stratemeyer Syndicate.”
 I vastly underestimated its scope.
-The mutton-chopped Edward Stratemeyer, born 1852, was an author who, in the late 1800s realized that books for kids didn’t really exist, unless they were serving up painful and Puritanical lessons in morality.
-Suspecting that kids might want to read for fun instead of about how everything they are feeling is wrong, he began writing adventure stories and mysteries for children (which were seen by the purity police as poisoning the minds of America’s youth).
-His first series, started in 1899, was The Rover Boys, a sort of non-comedic Our Gang that spanned 30 novels in 27 years, starting in 1899.
+The mutton-chopped Edward Stratemeyer, in the late 1800s, realized that books for kids didn’t really exist, except for those serving up Puritanical lessons in morality.
+Reasoning that children might like to read for fun instead of being told that everything they are feeling is sinful, he set to writing adventure stories.
+His first series, The Rover Boys, was a proto-Our Gang that spanned 30 novels in 27 years, starting in 1899.
 The purity police immediately assailed him for distressing immorality.

 Stratemeyer died in 1930, shortly after the introduction of the syndicate’s two most popular series, The Hardy Boys and Nancy Drew.
-The company passed to his daughter, who, like her father, zealously maintained editorial control and wrote many Nancy Drew titles herself.
-By the late 1970s, and attempted move to paperback publishing resulted in a lawsuit from business partners, which—and this is amazing—was the first time the true scope of the syndicate was made public.
+The company passed to his daughter, who, like her father, zealously maintained editorial control (she also wrote several Nancy Drew books).
+By the late 1970s, and attempted move to paperback publishing resulted in a lawsuit from business partners, which—and this is amazing—was the first time the true scope and practice of the syndicate was made public.
 It had been a secret for seventy years.
-After Harriet Stratemeyer died in 1982, the syndicate was purchased by Simon & Schuster, but by that time they’d published more than 1200 books and 100 series.
-The modern Stratemeyer syndicate—that pays ghostwriters to write series books and currently holds rights to many Stratemeyer series—is appropriately named MegaBooks.
+After Harriet Stratemeyer died in 1982, the syndicate was purchased by Simon & Schuster, after publishing 1200+ books in 100+ series.
+The modern incarnation—that pays ghostwriters to write series books and currently holds rights to many Stratemeyer series—is appropriately named MegaBooks.

-2. The second Stratemeyer series was The Bobbsey Twins.
-If young adult fiction is important in part for offering up role models and characters that children can identify with, the Bobbsey Twins series exists to demonstrate that WASPy rich kids need heroes too.
+2. After The Rover Boys, Stratemeyer’s second series was The Bobbsey Twins.
+If young adult fiction is important in part for offering up role models and characters that children can identify with, the Bobbsey Twins series exists to demonstrate that WASP rich kids also need heroes.

-3. A non-Stratemeyer series was Aunt Jane’s Nieces, the story of an elderly woman who sends for her three nieces to decide who will inherit her estate.
-The books were written by Wizard of Oz author L. Frank Baum, and expliciltly aimed to capitalize on the success of Little Women:
+3. A non-Stratemeyer series was Aunt Jane’s Nieces, in which an elderly woman sends for her three nieces to decide who will inherit her estate.
+The books were written by Wizard of Oz author L. Frank Baum, and explicitly leveraged the success of Little Women: